 BNP Paribas Securities Services' view

-The ARFP Joint Committee is strongly committed to the success of the ARPF by actively engaging with the industry.
+The ARFP Joint Committee is strongly committed to the success of the ARFP by actively engaging with the industry.
 We believe that the ARFP forms a good framework to promote cross-border fund distribution in the Asia-Pacific region.
 The ARFP will complement the existing cross-border distribution schemes in the region such as the UCITS and master-feeder fund structures.
-The ARFP Joint Committee launched a pilot programme in January 2018, inviting industry players to participate in testing the processes and treatment relating to launching an ARFP fund.
-We expect to see the first ARFP funds launched within the first half of 2018.
+Whilst the ARFP went live 1 February 2019, alignment of tax treatments and clarification of several operational challenges will need to be resolved before we see a growth in appetite from funds to use the scheme.
 Asset managers are likely to take a wait-and-see approach to the scheme.
 Distributing in a new market requires a long–term commercial strategy, to offset costs incurred by building distributor networks and meeting reporting requirements.

 September 2013 - Signing of ARFP Statement of Intent